Duration & Fees

 This land-locked country is situated in the southern part of Africa, between the mighty Zambezi and Limpopo Rivers.
 The word Zimbabwe is believed to have two meanings: 1) it is believed the word Zimbabwe is derived from dzimba-dza-mabwe, which means "large house of stone" in the Shona (Karanga Dialect) language.
 2) it is also believed to be derived from the word dzimba-hwe which means "venerated houses" in the Zezuru dialect of Shona.

 Day 34: Chobe National Park to Victoria Falls (Zimbabwe) (Brunch)

 On return to camp everyone will get back onto the truck and continue to the border with Zimbabwe.
 Once border formalities have been completed it is a short drive to the nearby Victoria Falls.
 Named after the famous World Heritage Site and Water Falls, the town is situated on the Zambezi River and surrounded by the Victoria Falls National Park.
 The campsite is conveniently situated in the centre of town and within walking distance of the adventure booking agents, restaurants and shops.
-A 20 minute walk down the main road leads to the entry point to the Falls themselves, which lie between Zimbabwe and Zambia.
+A short walk down the main road leads to the entry point to the Falls themselves, which lie between Zimbabwe and Zambia.
 Victoria Falls - or Mosi-oa-Tunya (the Smoke that Thunders), was named by David Livingstone on his explorations and is one of the Seven Wonders of the World.
 The afternoon is spent relaxing at the campsite's swimming pool or exploring the many sights and delights of this town.